plushveil/pages/README.md

-Here’s a clean, GitHub-ready **README.md** you can drop straight into the repo.
-I’ve assumed a typical GitHub Action audience and documented the composite behavior clearly, without over-promising internals.

----

-# Build Pages
+# Build Pages using plushveil/pages

 A GitHub Action for building static HTML pages using **JavaScript template literals**.
 Designed for simple, flexible page generation without introducing a full static-site framework.